Ralph Peters

 Ralph Peters (born April 19, 1952) is a retired United States Army lieutenant colonel and author.

-In addition to his non-fiction books, he has published eight novels under the pen name Owen Parry of which Honor's Kingdom received the Hammett Prize.
-Three of his novels published as Ralph Peters received the W.Y.
-Boyd Literary Award for Excellence in Military Fiction.
+In addition to his non-fiction books, he has published eight novels under the pen name Owen Parry, including Honor's Kingdom, which was awarded the Hammett Prize.
+Three of his novels published as Ralph Peters received the W. Y. Boyd Literary Award for Excellence in Military Fiction.

 Early life and education

-Peters is of German Lutheran descent on his father's side, and Welsh Methodist on his mother's.
-He was born in Pottsville, Pennsylvania and grew up in nearby Schuylkill Haven.
+Peters was born in Pottsville, Pennsylvania, and grew up in nearby Schuylkill Haven.
+He is of German and Lutheran descent on his father's side, and Welsh and Methodist descent on his mother's.
 His father was a coal miner and businessman.

-His wife, Katherine McIntire Peters, is the Deputy Editor of Government Executive Media Group, a division of Atlantic Media.
+His wife, Katherine McIntire Peters, is the deputy editor of Government Executive, a division of Atlantic Media.

 Career

 Military

-Peters enlisted in the U.S. Army in 1976 after graduating from Pennsylvania State University.
+Peters enlisted in the U.S. Army in 1976 following his graduation from Pennsylvania State University.

 Peters' first assignment was in Germany.
 After returning from Germany, he attended Officer Candidate School and received a commission in 1980.
-Subsequently, he served with 1st Battalion, 46th Infantry Regiment, then part of the 1st Armored Division.
+He served with 1st Battalion, 46th Infantry Regiment, then part of the 1st Armored Division.

-Peters spent ten years in Germany working in military intelligence.
-He later became a Foreign Area Officer, specializing in the Soviet Union.
+Peters spent ten years in Germany working in military intelligence, and was later appointed a Foreign Area Officer, where he specialized in the Soviet Union.
 He attended the Command and General Staff College.
-His last assignment was to the Office of the Deputy Chief of Staff for Intelligence.
-He retired in 1998 as a lieutenant colonel, concluding a total of 22 years of military service.
+His last assignment was in the Office of the Deputy Chief of Staff for Intelligence.
+He retired in 1998 as a lieutenant colonel, following 22 years of military service.

-Writing
+Author

-Peters's first novel was Bravo Romeo, a spy thriller set in West Germany, and was published in 1981.
-Since then, his novels progressed from futuristic scenarios involving the Soviet Army to contemporary terrorism and failed state issues.
-His characters are often presented as military mavericks who have the knowledge and courage to tackle problems others cannot or will not.
-His novel, The War After Armageddon, was released in 2009.
-In 2008, he published the non-fiction Looking for Trouble: Adventures in a Broken World.
-He is a regular contributor to the military history magazine, Armchair General Magazine, and he also serves on its Advisory Board.
+Peters's first novel, Bravo Romeo, a spy thriller set in West Germany, was published in 1981.
+His subsequent novels progressed from futuristic scenarios involving the Soviet Army to themes such as contemporary terrorism and failed state issues.
+His protagonists are often presented as military mavericks who have the knowledge and courage to tackle problems others cannot or will not.
+In 2008, he published the memoir Looking for Trouble: Adventures in a Broken World.
+His novel The War After Armageddon was released in 2009.
+He is a regular contributor to the military history website Armchair General and also serves on its Advisory Board.

-He has also written historical war novels.
-His novels about the American Civil War have been well received and recognized with the Hammett Prize and the W.Y.
+Peters has also written a number of historical war novels about the American Civil War that have been well received and recognized with the Hammett Prize and the W.Y.
 Boyd Literary Award for Excellence in Military Fiction.

-He has published numerous essays on strategy in military journals such as Parameters, Military Review, and Armed Forces Journal, reports for the United States Marine Corps (see Center for Emerging Threats and Opportunities), formerly wrote a regular opinion column for the New York Post, and has written essays and columns for USA Today, The Wall Street Journal, The Washington Post, Newsweek, The Weekly Standard, The Washington Monthly and Army magazine.
-Peters is a member of the Board of Contributors for USA Todays Forum Page, part of the newspaper's Opinion section.
+He has published numerous essays on strategy in military journals such as Parameters, Military Review, and Armed Forces Journal, as well as reports for the United States Marine Corps (see Center for Emerging Threats and Opportunities).
+Peters formerly wrote a regular opinion column for the New York Post and has written essays and guest columns for USA Today, The Wall Street Journal, The Washington Post, Newsweek, The Weekly Standard, The Washington Monthly, and Army magazine.
+He is a member of the Board of Contributors for USA Todays Forum Page, part of the newspaper's Opinion section.